autonity/docs.autonity.org/concepts/system-model/index.md

 An Autonity system has a full [mesh network](/glossary/#mesh-network) topology.
 Each participant is connected to every other participant by a direct TCP/IP connection.
 This gives a reliable and _eventually synchronous_ channel for message broadcast between peers.

-P2P networking protocols are Ethereum [devp2p <i class='fas fa-external-link-alt'></i>](https://github.com/ethereum/devp2p), RLPx as transport to an ethereum wire protocol (eth66) modified to add messages for Tendermint BFT consensus rounds.
+P2P networking protocols are Ethereum [devp2p](https://github.com/ethereum/devp2p), RLPx as transport to an ethereum wire protocol (eth66) modified to add messages for Tendermint BFT consensus rounds.

 _Eventual synchrony_ is a model described by a Global Stabilisation Time (GST) and a _Delta_ time.
 If a message is sent by a participant at time _t, then the message is received by time _max{t,GST} + Delta_, _Delta > 0_ and unknown by all the participants.
 Client logic verifies if a received message has been sent to a participant before forwarding, preventing duplicate message sends.
 The Tendermint algorithm assumes that at _GST + Delta_, all the consensus messages sent at GST should have been received by committee members.